 The QAO is directly supervised by the Standards, Planning, and Reporting ("SPR") Team Supervisor.
 SPR Team members support the QAO as needed.
-For the purposes of quality assurance, the QAO reports to the Bureau Chief.
+For the purposes of quality assurance, the QAO reports to the Bureau Chief and is a full-time NMED SWQB employee.

 The QAO shall maintain independence in all QA matters and has the ability to directly and independently interact and initiate communication with technical staff and management.
-This direct access allows the QAO to independently elevate critical quality-related issues to the attention of the Bureau Chief at his/her discretion without challenge or section approval.
-The QAO communicates with NMED senior management through the Bureau Chief.
+This direct access allows the QAO to independently elevate critical, quality-related issues to the attention of the Bureau Chief at their discretion without challenge or section approval.
+The QAO communicates with NMED senior management through the Bureau Chief and the SPR Team Supervisor.